-There’s no disputing the importance of including technology within a living space.
+There’s no disputing the importance of including technology as an apartment amenity.

-According to research by Gartner for property management company RentVest, smart devices will be standard in most homes by 2022.
-Additionally, 57% of residents in a Multifamily Executive report say they would agree to a monthly rent increase of at least $20 for smart home features such as apartment video intercom systems, smart thermostats, smart lighting, motion sensor lights, and smart door locks.
+According to a Multifamily Executive report, 57% of residents say they would agree to a monthly rent increase of at least $20 for smart home features such as apartment video intercom systems, smart thermostats, smart lighting, motion sensor lights, and smart door locks.
 In fact, 45% of renters believe that physical door keys will be obsolete within the decade.

 Smart home technologies, formerly restricted to single family homes, are now coming to multifamily buildings and dorms.
 Internet of Things (IoT) devices will create a seismic shift in multifamily and campus communities and create new opportunities.”

 – Felicite Moorman, cofounder and CEO of StratIS

 Benefits of technology amenities

 Property technology has become an apartment amenity trend that will only continue gaining traction as providers innovate new products and services.